Enricobazzi/Lynxtrogression_v2/introgression_scans.md

 - baab: bidiractional migration, with first ba and then ab in forward time
 - none: no migration

-The time of migration is set to be a random time between the present and 1/10th of the divergence time and the amount of migration is a random value between 0 and 0.5.
+The time of migration is set to be a random time between the present and 10 thousand generations ago and the amount of migration is a random value between 0.01 and 0.3.

 Both abba and baab will go into the 'bi' category for the discriminator, but are divided here because of how you need to specify the order of migrations in ms. This means we will simulate X ab, ba and none, and X/2 abba and baab for each demographic model.